BrandonWarrior/Elland-Road-Leeds/README.md

-#Welcome To Elland Road
+# Welcome To Elland Road

 Welcome to the Elland Road history page project!
 This project is dedicated to providing a comprehensive history and information about Elland Road, the iconic football stadium located in Leeds, West Yorkshire, England.
 Home to Leeds United Football Club since the club's formation in 1919, Elland Road is steeped in rich history and tradition.

-Our goal is to create an informative and engaging resource for fans, historians, and anyone interested in learning more about this legendary stadium.
+My goal is to create an informative and engaging resource for fans, historians, and anyone interested in learning more about this legendary stadium.

 Explore the various sections of the page to uncover the matchday memories and a gallery showcasing the different loactions around the stadium

 ![Am I Responsive Screenshot](assets/website-images/am-i-responsive.png)

-##Features
+## Features

-###Navigation
+### Navigation
 - Featured at the top of the page, The navigation shows the page name: Elland Road that links to top of the home page.

 - The other navigation links are to the right: Home, Matchday Memories, Gallery, which links to different pages within the project.